georgemayne/MVP_Project/README.md

-HeartKonnect
-This dating web app was built with this technology HTML, CSS and JS
+HeartKonnect is a dating web app was built with this technology HTML, CSS and JS